-"Use Attainability Analysis" means a structured scientific assessment of the factors affecting the attainment of the use which may include physical, chemical, biological, and economic factors as described in subsections 9.1.1.1 through 9.1.1.8.
+"Use Attainability Analysis" means a structured scientific assessment of the factors affecting the attainment of the use which may include physical, chemical, biological, and economic factors as described in Sections 9.1.1.1 through 9.1.1.8.

-"Volatilization" means the loss of a chemical from the water column due to mass exchange across the airwater interface.
+"Volatilization" means the loss of a chemical from the water column due to mass exchange across the air-water interface.